-A closer look at what’s in the jar The Alternative Health Journal recently studied over 100 baby foods and found that many contain ingredients that are not necessary to a baby’s diet, let alone health.
-Results concluded that many commercial baby foods contain high quantities of sugar and trans fats; both ingredients that are […]
+A closer look at what’s in the jar The Alternative Health Journal studied over 100 baby foods and found that many contain ingredients that are not necessary to a baby’s diet, let alone health.
+Results concluded that many commercial baby foods contain high quantities of sugar.
+Even organic brands are not exempt from this, as…

 Nonstick cookware is popular largely because cooking does not require the use of oils or fats, which purportedly creates healthier meals.
 The price for this benefit may be steep, however, as nonstick cookware has been linked to dangerous toxins.

 In the US, there is no law that compels manufacturers to provide a complete ingredient label, making it difficult to distinguish between the ingredients and chemicals found in these seemingly ordinary products.
 Consumers should be aware that even products labeled as “green” and “non toxic” can have harmful effects.